DataCanvasIO/HyperTS/README.md

 **Ensemble:** Refinement greedy emsemble glues the most powerful models.

-**Cross Validation** Multiple time series cross-validation strategies ensure generalization ability.
+**Cross Validation:** Multiple time series cross-validation strategies ensure generalization ability.

 ## Communication
 If you wish to contribute to this project, please refer to [CONTRIBUTING](CONTRIBUTING.md).